Information about overnight stay

 One parent/carer is welcome to stay in the ward overnight.
 Fold out sofa beds/recliner chairs and linen are provided.
-There is limited onsite accommodation for parents/carers.
 Siblings under 18 years may not stay at the hospital overnight.

 Meals and facilities

 Meals for parents and caregivers are available from the cafe.
-Most wards have a parent room providing tea and coffee.
-Hot drinks must not be consumed in the clinical areas.
+The wards have a parent room providing tea and coffee. please don't bring hot drinks must not be consumed into the ward areas.

 Parents and carers are welcome at all times.
-Other visitors are welcome between 10am and 8pm.
+Other visitors are welcome between 10:00am and 8:00pm.
 Please remind visitors that your child may need to rest, and to keep the amount of visitors and visiting times to a minimum.

-If you have any concerns about your child once you go home, contact your family doctor, the WCH (phone (08) 8161 7000 or go to your nearest medical clinic or hospital.
+If you have any concerns about your child after they are discharged, contact your family doctor, the WCH – phone (08) 8161 7000 – or go to your nearest medical clinic or hospital.